 LSM is a rigorous system of identifying hydraulic, electrical, and gas equipment that present a risk for WTD staff and establishing strong protocols for making any equipment changes to incorporate safety requirements.
 WTD manages these changes to ensure the culture of protecting employee safety remains paramount.
 WTD is committed to the expansion and improvement of the overall LSM program at the West Point Treatment Plant into a sustainable and long-term program starting with its adoption of process safety management elements.
-The program team concluded instructor facilitated LSM training workshops in Q2 and transitioned to online only platform in Q3 2022.
+Development of all LSM online video trainings has been completed and the videos are now available to staff via WTDs internal training system.